 Being with a partner who is able to meet your attachment needs enables you to become more securely attached.
 Even if you aren’t in a relationship, you can work towards becoming more securely attached on your own and recognizing partners that may or may not be a good fit for you based on your respective attachment style.

 If you’re looking for ways to improve your relationships and move towards a more secure attachment, any of the therapists at Couples Learn can help.
-All of our couples therapists have advanced training in attachment and helping you uncover patterns in love that are leading to unhealthy relationships.
+All of our couples therapists have advanced training in attachment theory for adults and helping you uncover patterns in love that are leading to unhealthy relationships.

 At Couples Learn, we offer online couples therapy and online individual therapy for relationship issues to help empower you to create the love you deserve.
 Book a free 30 minute consultation with one of our marriage counselors today!